PJB01/BlackJack-in-C/README.md

 # BlackJack-in-C
-A small command line game of black jack made in C. The code implements the use of arrays for the deck, a bubble sort to assist with shuffling and pointers for pass by reference (and many other things).
-The game follows the traditional rules of black jack which means the dealer will stop dealing once 17 cards have been dealt
+A small command line game of black jack programmed using C. The code implements the use of arrays for the deck, a bubble sort to assist with shuffling and pointers for pass by reference (among many other things).
+The game follows the traditional rules of black jack meaning the dealer will stop dealing once 17 cards have been dealt
 # FEATURES
 <pre>
 1.)
 Main Menu - You can start the game, read the rules, or exit the game.